mattduffield/frontendcreator/docs/basics/navigation-menu/readme.md

 # Navigation Menu
-Once you are logged in, you will see the **Navigation Menu** on the left side of the screen:
+Once you are logged in, you will be presented with a home screen.
   ![Entry 1][1]

+You will see the **Navigation Menu** on the left side of the screen:
+  ![Entry 2][2]

 This menu contains all of the top-level navigation actions.
 The menu also contains a **Navigation Panel** that opens up to interact with your projects, entities, translations, templates, and the market place.